maeshamahmud/maeshamahmud/README.md

   My goal is to learn as much as I can as I'm a curious person.
 I also like to make things pretty :)
 </p>

-🌱 I’m currently learning: Cloud with AI
+🌱 I’m currently learning: Terraform, Kubernetes, Infrastructure as Code, Docker

 <div style="display: flex; direction: column;">
     <h3>Languages and Tools:</h3>